 The WCLC’s sports betting options have awful odds and result in huge profits for the WCLC provincial governments.
 Sport Select is basically an added provincial tax on sports fans who are either ignorant of the benefits of betting online or too lazy to open an account.

 The OLG in Ontario nets the government a profit of 40% on Proline!
 That’s 8 times as much as the regular profit margin of online sportsbooks.
-I couldn’t find the exact sports betting figures in the WCLC annual report, but considering the Sport Select odds are very similar to that of Proline I would assume the WCLC’s profit margin on Sport Select is very similar.
+I couldn’t find the exact sports betting figures in the WCLC annual report, but considering the Sport Select odds are similar to that of Proline I would assume the WCLC’s profit margin on Sport Select is very similar.

 You must select between 3 and 6 outcomes on your Proline betting slip.
 If all of your selections is correct your ticket is a winner.
 Your potential winnings are determined by multiplying the odds associated with each of your selections together to find the parlay odds, and then multiplying these odds by your wager amount.